KritiCParikh/LearningJourney/OOPS.md

 ## 2. Abstraction

-### Explanation:
+**Explanation**:
 Abstraction involves simplifying complex systems by modeling classes based on the essential properties and behaviors.
 It:

 - Hides complex implementation details
 - Exposes only relevant features of an object
 - Allows focus on what an object does rather than how it does it
 - Abstraction is often implemented using abstract classes and interfaces

-### Real-world Explanation:
+**Real World Explanation**:
-**Simple Explanation**: Abstraction is like a car's dashboard.
+Abstraction is like a car's dashboard.
 You see the speedometer, fuel gauge, and buttons, but you don’t need to know how the engine works.
 Abstraction simplifies complex systems by showing only the essentials.

-### Example:
-In our motorbike example, we can change the color of the motorbike without knowing the details of how that change is managed.
+**Example**: In our motorbike example, we can change the color of the motorbike without knowing the details of how that change is managed.
 The `set_color()` method allows us to interact with the bike without worrying about its internal workings.

 ```python
 class Motorbike: